 Is Candy Flipping Safe?

 Mixing low to moderate doses of LSD and MDMA seems to be physically safe with a few caveats.
 First, it’s critical to test your substances to ensure you’re actually taking acid and molly.
+(We love and trust the MDMA test kit and LSD test kit sold by nonprofit DanceSafe.)
 “Both are relatively heavily misrepresented substances in the US,” Gomez says.
 Meaning, oftentimes, when you buy LSD or MDMA on the underground market, they could actually be something else, like novel research chemicals.
 Gomez says, in the case of LSD, often drugs in the NBOMe family (synthetic phenethylamines that are more toxic than LSD) and DOx compounds (psychedelic amphetamines that were inventions of Alexander Shulgin) are sold as acid.
 When it comes to MDMA, there are “literally hundreds of compounds that have been misrepresented,” Gomez says.
 “Right now, it’s mostly substituted cathinones, which is the family of drugs the media insists on calling bath salts.”

 So, while mixing acid and molly is basically safe (at least physically speaking), without testing your substances, you could be mixing two completely different drugs that could potentially have dangerous consequences.
 “There’s literally no way to know what the contraindications might be [for two misrepresented substances],” says Gomez.
 “And in some cases, you might be the first person in human history to ever try that combination.”